 Sluggish and Expensive: The State of Modern Data

 Traditional data methods like ETL (Extract, Transform, and Load) worked well in the low data volume world of the past.
 Twenty or thirty years ago, the volume of new data created every day was a fraction of today.
-In 2010, two zettabytes of data was created and used worldwide, but that figure rose to 64 zettabytes by 2020, according to Statista.
-The sheer volume of data is just part of the story – increasing appetites from consumers of data also drive the story..
+In 2010, two zettabytes of data were created and used worldwide, but that figure rose to 64 zettabytes by 2020, according to Statista.
+The sheer volume of data is just part of the story – increasing appetites from data consumers also drive the story.

 Delivering on that expectation will require the capability to access data quickly and cheaply.
 Gartner points out that data analytics is fast becoming a core business function.
 Further, high-quality data is required to power increasingly sophisticated machine learning applications.
 It will be nearly impossible to achieve your data automation goals when there are bottlenecks in your data processes and the way data is cleaned and prepared.

 The way we’re managing data today used to make sense.
 The world has changed.
 To stay competitive and gain an edge, you need to boost data automation.
 A few years ago, launching data automation was difficult.
-Organizations had to take on the cost, ownership and administration of the function.
-You had to recruit a data team of expensive, hard to find data scientists.
-Once the team was in place, custom software development was also needed to make progress.
-Those formidable barriers to entry in data are also starting to fade away thanks to new tools.
+Organizations had to take on the function’s cost, ownership, and administration.
+You had to recruit a data team of expensive, hard-to-find data scientists.
+Once the team was in place, custom software development to progress.
+Thanks to new tools, those formidable barriers to entry into data are also starting to fade away.

 The New Data Automation Strategy